digital-asset/daml-helm-charts/CONTRIBUTING.md

 1. Changes are manually reviewed and tested by Digital Asset.
 1. When the PR passes all tests, the PR is merged by the reviewer(s) in the GitHub `main` branch.
-1. We will release a new Helm chart version with our CI/CD system and make it available in the repository and refresh ArtifactHub.
+1. We will release a new Helm chart version with our CI/CD system and make it available in the repository and refresh Artifact Hub.